What is Niobium and Where Do I Use It?

 Where is Niobium Produced?

 - Niobium is the 35th most abundant element in the earth’s crust at a concentration of about 8 ppm.
-The two largest production sites for niobium are in Brazil with the third largest mine in Canada.
+The two largest production sites for niobium are in Brazil with the third largest production site in Canada.

-- The bulk of the niobium extracted is concentrated by flotation and then converted to ferro-niobium (FeNb) by aluminothermic reduction followed by electron beam refining.
+- The bulk of the niobium extracted is concentrated by flotation and then converted to ferro-niobium (FeNb) by aluminothermic reduction.

 Specific issues for Niobium